 Princess Cruises began in 1965 with a single ship sailing to Mexico.
 Since then, it has grown to become one of the largest luxury cruise lines in the world with ships sailing across the globe.

 Princess even helped the modern cruise vacation gain popularity through the hit TV show, “The Love Boat.”
-This classic show, which ran from 1977-1987, featured several Princess ships including the original Sun Princess, Pacific Princess, and Island Princess.
+This classic show, which ran from 1977 to 1987, featured several Princess ships including the original Sun Princess, Pacific Princess, and Island Princess.

 Today, Princess Cruises offers luxury sailings to over 380 destinations in over 100 countries on all 7 continents.
 Let’s take a close up look at everything Princess Cruises has to offer, including destinations, ships, dining, onboard activities, and more!